arjunptm/GITS/README.md

     - Copy issues from this
     - Create your own account for third party services (Zenodo, Codecov, etc) and also update their badges in the [readme](README.md).
 2. Development tasks
-    - Add more basic (add link here) commands to GITS.
+    - Add more [basic commands](https://github.com/arjunptm/GITS/labels/basic%20feature) to GITS.
-    - Add more simplified functionalities to GITS.
-(Add enhancement issues link here)
+    - Add more [simplified functionalities](https://github.com/arjunptm/GITS/labels/advanced%20feature) to GITS.
     - Add more test cases for each command / funcionality.
     - Convert existing functionalities into interactive ones (similar to [`gits_rebase.py`](code/gits_rebase.py)).